Davinder Singh Dhani

 Nangal, District Ropar, Punjab

 Davinder Singh was born near Nangal, Dist.
 Ropar, Punjab, India and raised in Delhi.
 After completing his college education, he moved to Canada with his family in 1975 at the age of 20.
-His aunt and uncle were based in Vancouver.
-Davinder and his family stayed with them for the first month and shifted to Burnaby after his father bought a house there.
+His aunt and uncle were based in Vancouver and so Davinder and his family stayed with them for the first month and shifted to Burnaby after his father bought a house there.
 Since Davinder was raised in Delhi, he didn’t face any language problems in Canada but did find the cultural aspects to be quite different.